chain-ml/council/README.md

 # Support

-Please submit a Github issue should you need any help or reach out to the team via <a href="https://discord.gg/DWNCftGQZ3">Discord</a>.
+Please submit a GitHub issue should you need any help or reach out to the team via <a href="https://discord.gg/DWNCftGQZ3">Discord</a>.

 # Contributors